ASM in Brief

 ASM teachers use a student-centered approach to teaching and learning.
-Assistants work closely with classroom teachers in order to meet the specific needs of individual students.
+In the lower grades, our homeroom teachers work closely with assistant teachers in order to meet the specific needs of individual students.

 The school collects and analyzes quantifiable and observable evidence of individual learning and growth from multiple reliable sources.
 Evidence of student learning is used to evaluate and improve curriculum effectiveness, instructional practices, professional development, and support services.

 We use a variety of assessment methods to measure student learning and growth: oral questioning and discussions, debates, traditional paper/pencil examinations, tests, and quizzes, written assignments, homework, oral and visual presentations, projects, other forms of performance-based assessments, standardized tests at the middle and high school levels (American Mathematics Examination), PSAT Examination (Grade 10), SAT and SAT II Examinations (Grades 11 and 12).